NEWECX/vendor-sdk/readme.md

 ## Example of Use Vendor SDK APIs

-To upload your inventory feed inventory.csv file:
+To upload your inventory feed data/inventory.csv file:

     'use strict';